Lateral flow test: Control line

 The control line of this pregnancy test is blank, making the test invalid.

 Most tests will incorporate a second line which contains a further antibody (one which is not specific to the analyte) that binds some of the remaining colored particles which did not bind to the test line.
 This confirms that fluid has passed successfully from the sample-application pad, past the test line.
 By giving confirmation that the sample has had a chance to interact with the test line, this increases confidence that a visibly-unchanged test line can be interpreted as a negative result (or that a changed test line can be interpreted as a negative result in a competitive assay).

 Blood plasma extraction

 Because the intense red color of hemoglobin interferes with the readout of colorimetric or optical detection-based diagnostic tests, blood plasma separation is a common first step to increase diagnostic test accuracy.
 Plasma can be extracted from whole blood via integrated filters or via agglutination.

 Speed and simplicity

 Time to obtain the test result is a key driver for these products.
 Tests results can be available in as little as a few minutes.
 Generally there is a trade off between time and sensitivity: more sensitive tests may take longer to develop.
 The other key advantage of this format of test compared to other immunoassays is the simplicity of the test, by typically requiring little or no sample or reagent preparation.

+Quantitative tests

+Lateral flow test reader used for digital interpretation of test strips.

+Most LFTs are intended to operate on a purely qualitative basis.
+However, it is possible to measure the intensity of the test line to determine the quantity of analyte in the sample.
+Handheld diagnostic devices known as lateral flow readers are used by several companies to provide a fully quantitative assay result.
+By utilizing unique wavelengths of light for illumination in conjunction with either CMOS or CCD detection technology, a signal-rich image can be produced of the actual test lines.
+Using image processing algorithms specifically designed for a particular test type and medium, line intensities can then be correlated with analyte concentrations.
+One such handheld lateral flow device platform is made by Detekt Biomedical L.L.C.

+Alternative non-optical techniques are also able to report quantitative assays results.
+One such example is a magnetic immunoassay (MIA) in the LFT form also allows for getting a quantified result.
+Reducing variations in the capillary pumping of the sample fluid is another approach to move from qualitative to quantitative results.
+Recent work has, for example, demonstrated capillary pumping with a constant flow rate independent from the liquid viscosity and surface energy.